R. Eric Solem

 Linda obtained her paralegal certificate (Magna Cum Laude) from the University of ColoradoParalegal Certificate Program in 1992.
 She has approximately 30 years experience as an elder law paralegal focusing on Medicaid and other public benefits programs.
 She has provided paralegal support in cases before administrative courts, Colorado District Courts, Court of Appeals and Supreme Court, as well as the 8th and 10th federal Circuit Courts of Appeals and the US Supreme Court.
 Linda has provided services to the Denver Probate Court as court visitor and has experience as a professional fiduciary.
 She has also written articles and seminar materials, and has been a speaker in multiple seminars for the legal community.

 Judy is a Denver native.
 She joined the firm in 2016.
 She brought with her 25 years of extensive experience in probate administration, estate planning and office management while working as a paralegal/office manager for Edward B. Lee & Associates, Deputy Public Administrator for Arapahoe County.

 Virginia "Ginny" Brookhouser

 Ginny joined the firm in 2015.
 She received her B.A.
 (Foreign Languages) from the University of Denver.
-She is fluent in Spanish and French.
-Prior to joining the firm, Ginny worked for Energy and Resource Consulting Group, LLC, Harvey Economics, and Denver Gold Group.
+She is fluent in Spanish and speak French.
+Prior to joining the firm, Ginny worked for Energy and Resource Consulting Group, LLC, Harvey Economics and the Denver Gold Group.
 Ginny maintains a special interest in elder care issues and drafting estate planning documents for our clients.

 Katie E. Solem